rebub/rebub/README.md

 # 👋 Hi, I’m Sandro

-- 👀 I’m interested in ...
+- 👀 I’m interested in everything that relates to tecnology.

-- 🌱 I’m currently learning ...
+## 🌱 I’m currently learning:
-- 💞️ I’m looking to collaborate on ...
+- JS
+- Electron

 ## 📫 How to reach me: